-You must still be a licensed residential builder and have the warranty insurance in place before you can start the renovation.
+Applicable building envelope renovations require you to be a licensed residential builder and have home warranty insurance in place before you can start the renovation.

 If you’re a repair contractor who wants to perform applicable building envelope renovations in B.C., you must have two key things in place before starting construction: